-Women in business are more likely to succeed in getting grants than men are.
+Surprising fact: women in business are more likely to succeed in getting grants than men are.
+Yes that’s right.
+Why?
+Well for once social conditioning might just be paying off.
 Lots of us have been brought up to be more careful about preparation.
 Just think about school kids and homework: the girls tend to make the greater effort.
 The good girl grounding is paying-off in more grants for women in business, but even so, it is tougher than ever to get a business grant of any type.
 Here are our top tips for increasing your odds of winning any grant funding opportunities that come your way:

 1. Be really sure that it’s right for your business.
 Chasing grants can distort a solid business or idea and take-up more time and energy than they’re worth.
 Start by being really sure that this grant will take your business in the direction you want to go.
 Funding should follow mission, not the other way around!
 If it doesn’t, don’t do it.